 I am a historian of medicine and psychiatry and joined Imperial in 2018.
 I was previously Lecturer in Cultural and Intellectual History at Queen Mary University of London, and before that undertook postdoctoral research at the University of Oxford on the Diseases of Modern Life project.
-As well as teaching on the BSc in Humanities, Philosophy and Law, and also lead the BMB Creative Reflection for Professional Practice module.
+I primarily teach on the BSc in Humanities, Philosophy and Law, and also lead the BMB Creative Reflection for Professional Practice module.
 I regularly work with colleagues across the Faculty of Medicine to incorporate the medical humanities into clinical teaching and training.
 I am also a Sessional Lecturer in the History of Science and Medicine for the Horizons programme in the Centre for Languages, Culture and Communication.

-My research interests take in the history of psychiatry, links between health and environment in the 19th century, Victorian cultural history, the history of pathology and post-mortem work, and the history of technology.
+My research interests take in the history of psychiatry, Victorian cultural history, the history of pathology and post-mortem work, and the history of medical technologies.
 Recent publications include the co-authored volume Anxious Times: Medicine and Modernity in Nineteenth-Century Britain (University of Pittsburgh Press, 2019) and the co-edited Sources in the History of Psychiatry, from 1800 to the Present (Routledge, 2022).
 Besides my historical work, I also write on film and music.

 Wallis J, 2018, A Home or a Gaol?
 Scandal, Secrecy, and the St James's Inebriate Home for Women, Social History of Medicine, Vol:31, ISSN:0951-631X, Pages:774-795